kristofhracza/hacking-procedure/Privilege_escalation/linux.md

 Note: Here one can insert malicious code to be executed by the program.

 # Binaries (file read and write)
-- If a gven binary allows you to edit files and one's not yet root, the attacker can try to edit the **sudoers** file and put the user in there, hence gaining root privs.
+- If a given binary allows you to edit files and one's not yet root, the attacker can try to edit the **sudoers** file and put the user in there, hence gaining root privs.
 - Also, maybe try copying the original file and add yourself to it and replace the original file with the altered version.

 # Processes / Buses